aaronfuj/oahu-surf-report/README.md

 An aggregation of surf information from NOAA and other sources for personal use.

 ## Deployment
-This is deployed via Netlify.
-This is key as it also allows for redirects/proxies to work around the fact that NOAA does not have CORS support for their buoy data.
+This is built using React and Tailwind CSS, using Netlify for deployment.
+Netlify is key as it also allows for redirects/proxies to work around the fact that NOAA does not have CORS support for their buoy data.

 ## Running/Developing
+First, install all dependencies via:

+`yarn install`

 To run this, netlify cli needs to be installed:

 `npm install netlify-cli -g`